dapritchard/jiraworklog/README.md

 ## Installation

-jiraworklog is a Python application and is distributed through PyPI.
+jiraworklog is a Python application distributed through PyPI.
 If you have Python 3.9 or greater available on your machine then you can install it with a command like the following.

 ```